-At Microsoft Core Services Engineering and Operations (CSEO), we’re responsible for providing and maintaining the infrastructure and technology that enables effective collaboration throughout the intranet for over 200,000 Microsoft users.
-Our primary platform for content-driven collaboration is SharePoint for Office 365 and its ability to integrate with the rest of the Office 365 suite provides immediate integration into our cloud environment.
+At Microsoft, Core Services Engineering and Operations (CSEO) provides and maintains the infrastructure and technology to enable effective collaboration for more than 220,000 Microsoft users.
+Content-driven collaboration at Microsoft is powered by Microsoft SharePoint for Office 365 and its integration with the rest of the Microsoft Office 365 suite and our broader cloud environment.

-Recent advances in SharePoint have dramatically improved the quality, accessibility, performance, and usability of the platform for our users and publishers.
-New features—like communication sites, SharePoint hub sites, and modern groups—are now combined with foundational elements—like the user profile store, search, and taxonomy—to build the backbone of the Microsoft intranet.
+Over the years, SharePoint has dramatically improved the quality, accessibility, performance, and usability of the base platform for users as well as publishers.
+Contemporary SharePoint features like communication sites, hubs, and modern groups have been fused with foundational elements like search, taxonomy, and the user profile service to form the backbone of the Microsoft intranet.

 The SharePoint landscape at Microsoft